sysadminmexico/brut3k1t/README.md

 If you received any errors about dependencies, specifically `ImportError:` try to manually install the requirements.
 Here's how:

+     pip install -r requirements.txt

+Web-based services often change their authentication page front-end.
+If this is the case and new extraneous elements are introduced (such as unnecessary "loading bars"), use a higher delay.
+This way, the program is able to wait until they go away, and then inject the username/password.

 ---

 ### a.
 Dependency Issues